jomapps/broadstreet-campaigns/docs/app-docs/app-overview.md

 ## 🎯 Purpose

 The Broadstreet Campaigns application is a comprehensive dashboard for managing advertising campaigns, networks, advertisers, and zones.
-It provides tools for data synchronization, campaign management, and fallback ad creation.
+It provides tools for data synchronization and campaign management.

 ## 🏗️ Architecture